 The first was the foody mainstay and still wildly popular Bistrot d’Antoine, which features high-level renditions of country-French classics.
-Feel free to be adventurous here because it is all so delicious that you can’t go wrong.
-Even a simple salad caprese is a revelation here, made with 10 different varieties of tomatoes.
-Reservations a must: 27 rue de la Prefecture, 04 93 85 29 57.
+Feel free to be adventurous here because it is all so delicious that you can’t go wrong… even a simple salad caprese is a revelation here, made with 10 different varieties of tomatoes.
+Reservations a must: 27 rue de la Prefecture, tram stop Cathédrale, +33 4 93 85 29 57.
+Closed Sunday and Monday.

 Chez Juliette on rue Rossetti, has an eclectically stylized décor with a creative-leaning menu, using a lot of savory/sweet combinations; I especially like their various duck preparations with sauces made from honey or cherries.
-It’s a little pricier than the others, but has a hip/kitschy interior ambiance with great paintings, and a nice terrace with mosaic tables.
-They’re closed Tuesdays, which makes them one of the few good restaurants in town open on Sundays and Mondays.
-No website, reservations a must: 04 93 92 68 47.
+It’s a little pricier and far more touristy than the others, but I love their kitschy boudoir interior and mosaic-tabled terrace.
+No website, reservations a must: +33 4 93 92 68 47.
+1 rue Rossetti, just above the square, tram stop Cathédrale.
+Dinner only, and closed Tuesdays, which makes them a good choice for restaurants open on Sundays and Mondays.

 - Nice’s Top-tier restaurants